 "Modern traditional pottery made from Devon clay."

-I received a BA from St Martin’s School of Art, London in 1980 and since then I’ve been a full-time potter supplying pottery to galleries and fairs, and have taught pottery in schools, colleges and my own studios in Ireland, Canada and now the UK.
+I received a BA from St Martin’s School of Art, London in 1980 and have exhibited in England, Europe and North America.
+I’ve taught pottery in schools and colleges in Ireland, Canada and the UK.
+I spent the last 10 years as potter-in-residence at The Cider Press Centre at Dartington.

 I am happy to undertake commissions and can be contacted at firstname.lastname@example.org